Klaviyo vs Mailchimp: Which Is Better for Ecommerce in 2026?

 Klaviyo’s ratings on G2 consistently mention the segmentation, intuitive interface, and ecommerce focus.
 One reviewer notes that “advanced segmentation and automation tools … seamless integration with ecommerce platforms like Shopify and WooCommerce,” are the reasons they prefer it.

-Users often praise the platform’s clarity and responsive support, which make building campaigns simpler.
+Users often praise the platform’s clarity and responsive support, which makes building campaigns simpler.
 Flip side: some mention steeper learning curves since more advanced features like predictive analytics or dynamic feeds need setup and familiarity—not exactly plug-and-play.

 Mailchimp’s G2 reviews emphasize ease of use, clean design, broad capabilities for non-technical users.
 One reviewer notes: “Mailchimp has been such an easy tool to onboard, learn, and implement.”